timsulli87/CrusadeDatasheetGeneratorDownload/README.md

 ## Installation
-1. Click the 'Crusade Datasheet Generator.zip' file
+1. Click the 'Crusade Datasheet Generator.zip' file in the top section of this page
 2. Click the ellipsis (3 dot icon) button in the top-right and select 'Download'.
 Save the file anywhere on your PC
 3. Unzip the file anywhere on your PC.
 No other installation is needed